tara-sullivan/hcs/README.md

 ### System path and imports

-Most of the python code in this repository starts by finding the root directory, `hcs/hcs/` and adding it to the path.
+Most of the python code in this repository starts by finding the root directory, `hcs/hcs/`, and adding it to the path.
-To find the current directory, I first try using the `__file__` attribute.
+I first try to find the current directory using the `__file__` attribute.
 If this attribute [does not work](https://stackoverflow.com/questions/2292703/how-can-i-get-the-executables-current-directory-in-py2exe) and raises a nameerror (which happens when running interactively), I find the current path using the [inspect module](https://stackoverflow.com/questions/714063/importing-modules-from-parent-folder/11158224#11158224).
 I then add the root directory to the path.
 When importing other modules, I use [absolute imports](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html#absolute-vs-relative-import) beginning at the root directory.